-\paragraph{Three evolutionary steps are enough to find optimized plans} We analyze the convergence of the optimization by the algorithms in Figure~\ref{fig:ccdf_sep}.
-We observe in Figure~\ref{fig:ccdf_sep} that until step $T=3$, evolution visibly helps pushing the frontier of the discovered speedups, but the returns diminish at step $T=4$.
-Moreover, the frontier achieved by the evolutionary algorithms visibly surpass that from the \texttt{Best-of} with $T \times K$ samples, after step $T=3$, being roughly $1.33\times$ sample efficient.
-As noted in the previous section too, we see the dominance of \texttt{Best-of}'s full-budget median with fewer samples on TPC-H (roughly $1.33\times$) and remaining comparable on TPC-DS.
+\paragraph{\textbf{Convergence and Sample Efficiency.}} We analyze the convergence of the optimization by the algorithms in Figure~\ref{fig:ccdf_sep}.
+We observe in Figure~\ref{fig:ccdf_sep} that until step $T=3$, evolution visibly helps push the frontier of the discovered speedups, but the returns diminish at step $T=4$.
+Compared against \texttt{Best-of} at the same $T\times K$ samples, evolution pushes the upper percentiles further, while \texttt{Best-of} is stronger at the lower percentiles.
+Evolution is also more sample-efficient, reaching \texttt{Best-of}'s full-budget median with fewer samples on TPC-H (roughly $1.33\times$) and remaining comparable on TPC-DS.
 We examine these comparisons in more detail in Appendix~\ref{sec:best_of_n}.

 \paragraph{\textbf{Cross-Model Generality.}} To assess whether the improvements depend on the choice of language model, we rerun the full PST-Evol configuration ($T{=}4$, $K{=}5$) on the top-30 TPC-DS queries with the open-source Kimi K2.5~\cite{kimiteam2026k25}, holding the prompts, queries, and execution pipeline fixed.
 Table~\ref{tab:cross_llm} reports the per-query speedups.
 The two models produce comparable speedup distributions and validity rates (GPT-5: $71.8\%$, Kimi K2.5: $66.7\%$), with GPT-5 the stronger model overall, indicating that the improvements arise from the optimization paradigm rather than from a particular model.

 \paragraph{\textbf{Robustness to Real-World Queries.}} To confirm the improvements are not an artifact of LLM-generated queries and to measure speedups on real-world workloads, we evaluate on canonical, expert-written queries, namely $15$ randomly sampled reference queries from each of TPC-H and TPC-DS, and one randomly sampled variant of each of $33$ Join-Order Benchmark (JOB) query structures over the real IMDB dataset~\cite{leis2015job}, again under PST-Evol ($T{=}4$, $K{=}5$).
 As shown in Table~\ref{tab:real_world}, we observe positive median speedups on all three benchmarks ($1.156$ on TPC-H, $1.085$ on TPC-DS, and $1.228$ on IMDB/JOB), with $60$--$73\%$ of queries improved and substantial tail gains, reaching $6.07\times$ on IMDB.\footnote{ For JOB structure 16, whose variants exceed the default $4$\,GB sandboxes, we separately run all four variants on $8$\,GB sandboxes; they reach a median speedup of $2.29\times$ and a max of $6.60\times$, supporting our robustness findings.}